What would you do?

-- Profits: Any profits that would have been earned if you were running business as usual.
-These are determined by your previous months financial statements.
+- Profits: Any profits that would have been earned if your business was running as usual.
+This amount is determined by your financial statements from the previous month.

-- Extra Expenses: Sometimes extra expenses (beyond your fixed costs) arise that no one planned for.
-If these are required to run your business and are considered reasonable by the insurance company than they will be paid.
+- Extra Expenses: Sometimes extra expenses (beyond your fixed costs) that no one planned for arise.
+If these costs are required to run your business and are considered reasonable by your insurance company, they will be paid.

-- Temporary Location: Talk to your agent about having the costs of setting up and moving to, and working from, a temporary location.
+- Temporary Location: Talk to your agent about the costs of setting up, moving to, and working from a temporary location.

-- Commission & Training Cost: Here is one you might not think of.
-What if your old machinery is replaced with machinery that your employees don't know how to operate.
-This covers any training required to educate your workers to do their jobs.
+- Commission & Training Cost: Here's one you might not immediately think of.
+What if your old machinery is replaced with machinery that your employees don't know how to operate?
+This section of business interruption insurance covers any training required to educate your workers to do their jobs.

-- Civil Authority Ingress/ Egress: Just suppose the government closed down your street so you couldn't enter your office.
-Your business would be covered under this event.
+- Civil Authority Ingress/Egress: Suppose the government closed down your street and you couldn't enter your office.
+Your business would be covered.

 How much business income coverage do I need?

-This depends on the kind of business you have and the size of your business as well.
-As you can imagine, a plumber that works out of a rented garage space will require very different coverage than a manufacturer that occupies 1,000,000 sq feet of floor space.
+This depends on the kind of business you have and the size of your business.
+As you can imagine, a plumber that works out of a rented garage space will require very different coverage than a manufacturer that occupies 1,000,000 square feet of floor space.

 Here are a few questions to discuss with your business insurance agent:

-- How much would it cost to get a temporary location to operate from?
+- How much would it cost to operate from a temporary location?

-- In the event of a disaster how long could it take to get you back to business as normal?
+- In the event of a disaster, how long would it take you to get back to business as normal?
 It could take anywhere from 30 days to several months.

 - Does your existing building have functional fire sprinklers?

 It comes down to this: if you run a business, then you need to protect your back.
 Accidents and disasters happen.
-Doesn't it make sense to insure that money keeps rolling in even though your business location isn't up and running yet?
+Doesn't it make sense to ensure that money keeps rolling in even if your business's location is temporarily out of commission?

 We offer a complimentary insurance consultation.
-We will take the time to understand your business, clients and specific industry related liabilities and challenges.
-Contact us today at (877) 341-5728 to schedule your free, no strings attached, business interruption insurance consultation today.
+We'll take the time to understand your business, clients, and specific industry-related liabilities and challenges.
+Contact us today at (877) 341-5728 to schedule your free, no strings attached business interruption insurance consultation today.